 While that does not guarantee how good ADT’s products are, that does say something about how ADT services its customers.
 What’s more, having the ADT yard sign on your front lawn is something potential burglars would know.
 They are sure to recognize it.

-ADT offers several motion detectors, glass break sensors, door and window sensors, and security cameras.
+ADT offers several motion detectors, glass break sensors, door and window sensors, and security cameras with smart lock.
 On top of that, it also has several sensors that keep you safe from environmental hazards such as fire, smoke, carbon monoxide, flood, and water leaks.
 You can control all of these using the central keypad or a key fob.

-ADT also has a starter kit, which costs only $449 but is now on offer for only $49.
-Professional monitoring, meanwhile, starts at $29 per month.
+ADT also has a starter kit, which costs a fair price for it.
+Professional ADT monitoring, meanwhile, starts at a certain price per month.

 ADT Pulse App

 ADT Pulse works with a mobile app that allows you to disarm, arm, and monitor your system no matter where you are.
 You can also view the live stream on your smartphone and then even add other smart devices.
-There is a long list of smart door locks, lights, thermostats, video doorbells, garage door openers, and plugs that work with ADT Pulse.
+There is a long list of smart door lock option, lights, smart thermostat models, video doorbells, garage door openers, and plugs that work with ADT Pulse.